 Fund management is the business of managing and allocating capital for a group of investors that have pooled their money together.
 By pooling their money they are able to gain increased risk diversification for lower overall transaction costs and obtain professional management - all things that would be very difficult for most investors to do themselves.

 Typically a fund manager will actually do the day-to-day work of looking after the money, as opposed to wealth management which is generally the service that a financial planner provides directly to a client.
-A Wealth manager will often help a client select funds and sectors.
+A wealth manager will often help a client select funds and sectors.
 At this higher end of the private wealth sector, financial advisers will be helping clients with asset allocation decisions (which funds to choose) and then the individual fund managers will make their own asset management decisions within the fund.

 There are a number of types of investment vehicle that can be used to pool money.
 They are generally known as collective investments and are usually open ended (meaning that they can accept an unlimited amount of new clients and money).
+In the United States these are mostly known as mutual funds.

 For the purposes of this article and site, the decisions discussed will normally involve an equity market fund, however, there are many ways in which it is possible to use a collective investment for real estate, commodities, bonds and money market.
 In short, there are more options for capital investment than any of us can possibly imagine!